OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 The `conditions` keyword is expected to be removed when the Service Template is transformed to [TOSCA Simple Profile in YAML Version 1.3](https://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.3/os/TOSCA-Simple-Profile-YAML-v1.3-os.html){target=_blank}.

+Furthermore, artifacts  must be transformed to an Artifact Definitions Map.

 ## Requirement Assignment Definition